Veixlix/ClickDetection/README.md

-# AutoClickDetection
+# ClickDetection
-- A "Basic" plugin that detects if someone is cheating.
+- A "Basic" plugin that detects how fast someone is clicking.
+- Highly configurable
 - Color formatting is supported

 ## How to Install?